 Step 5.
 Identify intervention functions.

 This stage involves using the results of the behavioural diagnosis carried out in Stage 1 to guide decisions regarding the content and delivery of the intervention.
-This involves first selecting suitable intervention functions (e.g. Education, incentivisation) and policy categories (e.g. guidelines, legislation).
+This involves first selecting suitable intervention functions (e.g. education, incentivisation) and policy categories (e.g. guidelines, legislation).
 (Fig. 1) Based upon these decisions, suitable BCTs are identified for inclusion in the intervention before finally deciding upon a suitable mode of delivery.

-Firstly, the intervention functions most suited to target the domains identified in the COM-B behavioural analysis carried out in stage 1, were selected using established links between COM-B and intervention functions (Table 1).
+First, the intervention functions most suited to target the domains identified in the COM-B behavioural analysis carried out in stage 1 were selected using established links between COM-B and intervention functions (Table 1).
 The identified intervention functions suitable in the context of the target behaviours are then considered using APEASE criteria (affordability, practicability, effectiveness/cost-effectiveness, acceptability, side-effects/safety, equity) which allowed for evaluation of the appropriateness of the identified functions for incorporation into the intervention.

 Table 1.
 Links between COM-b & intervention functions